-Measure of success

-Increase in positive response to IIP survey questions relating to support for employees' learning development (currently 70 per cent positive response)

-80 per cent positive response to IIP survey question on supporting Learning and Development by Q2 2024

-Incremental improvement in numbers of staff with a personal development plan in place

-• 90 per cent of staff have a personal development plan by the end of 2023

-A series of metrics will be established through a new Insight and Improvement Framework to measure our progress against a wide range of indicators, including: Feedback from regular customer satisfaction surveys, feedback from staff focus groups, Council-wide performance against the standards set out in a new Customer Charter, temperature checks conducted by our network of Customer Experience volunteers, who will engage as customers with a range of our services

-- 90 per cent of target staff accessed customer service skills training by end of 2022 - Achieving our targets for customer satisfaction in line with the Council's performance management framework.

-Increase feedback from our previous IT survey where:

-- 26 per cent of staff reported being very IT confident - Over 50 per cent were fairly confident - 20 per cent were unsure or not confident - 70 per cent of staff report being very IT confident by 2024

-Increased number of staff receiving coaching and mentoring

-• 90 per cent of staff undertaking mentoring /coaching report it has helped to enhance their performance by 2024

-Managers understanding what is expected of them as a CWAC manager through the Brilliant Basics programme to support compliance and help reduced internally generated demand on services

-• Post -programme evaluation indicates 80 per cent of managers report this has improved their knowledge and performance
+Measure Target Increase in positive response to IIP survey questions relating to support for employees' learning and development (currently 70% positive response) 80% positive response to IIP survey question on supporting Learning and Development by Q2 2024 Incremental improvement in numbers of staff with a personal development plan in place • 90% of staff have a personal development plan by the end of 2023 A series of metrics will be established through a new Insight and Improvement Framework to measure our progress against a wide range of indicators, including: Feedback from regular customer satisfaction surveys, feedback from staff focus groups, Council-wide performance against the standards set out in a new Customer Charter, temperature checks conducted by our network of Customer Experience volunteers, who will engage as customers with a range of our services 90% of target staff accessed customer service skills training by end of 2022 Achieving our targets for customer satisfaction in line with the council's performance management framework.
+Increase feedback from our previous IT survey where: 26% of staff reported being very IT confident Over 50% were fairly confident 20% were unsure or not confident • 70% of staff report being very IT confident by 2024 Increased number of staff receiving coaching and mentoring 90% of staff undertaking mentoring /coaching report it has helped to enhance their performance by 2024 Managers understanding what is expected of them as a CWAC manager through the Brilliant Basics programme to support compliance and help reduce internally generated demand on services Post -programme evaluation indicates 80% of managers report this has improved their knowledge and performance

-4. Embed

-To sustain great service delivery and deliver our Council plan though our staff, we need to continue to build a culture that is responsive to customers, outward facing with a with social value ethos and responsive to the climate emergency.
-We need every member of staff to focus on delivery of the Council's key priorities whatever their role.
+To sustain great service delivery and deliver our council plan though our staff, we need to continue to build a culture that is responsive to customers, outward facing with a with social value ethos and responsive to the climate emergency.
+We need every member of staff to focus on delivery of the council's key priorities whatever their role.

-During the pandemic the Council has focussed on providing increased support to its workforce to safeguard both the mental and physical wellbeing of our employees.
+During the pandemic the council has focussed on providing increased support to its workforce to safeguard both the mental and physical wellbeing of our employees.
 This will continue to be a critical part of building a positive workplace culture going forward.